-The goal of treatment extends further than being physically clean and sober, the real purpose is to help you create a life where you no longer feel the need to use drugs and alcohol.
+The goal of treatment extends further than being physically clean and sober.
+The real purpose is to help you create a life where you no longer feel the need to use drugs and alcohol.

 Our trained, experienced, and knowledgeable admissions coordinators work alongside our team of financial advisors to help you determine the best financial plan.

-With a variety of financing options, affordable pricing structure, and a team of people working for you – you may find that you can receive the help you need without breaking the bank.
+With a variety of financing options, affordable pricing structure, and a team of people working for you, you may find that you can receive the help you need without breaking the bank.
 Check out our payment options page for more information.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) estimated that almost 8 million American adults battled both a mental health disorder and a substance use disorder, or co-occurring/dual diagnosis disorders.
 It is not uncommon for those struggling with addiction to also experience depression, anxiety, or trauma-related symptoms.
-In fact, many of our clients present with co-occurring or dual diagnosis conditions, which are addressed throughout treatment.
+In fact, many of our patients present with co-occurring or dual diagnosis conditions, which are addressed throughout treatment.

 Successful treatment and sustained recovery involve more than just addressing your presenting symptoms.
 We’ll work with you through individual, group, or family sessions to develop a personalized plan that works towards finding the root of your addiction.
 We also pride ourselves on continuously discovering and making use of new methods, research, and treatments.
-Our treatment philosophy could be summed up in four words; individual, evidence-based, holistic, and progressive.
+Our treatment philosophy could be summed up in four words: individual, evidence-based, holistic, and progressive.

-We then asked these same individuals if their fears came true, and if not, what happened instead.
+We then asked these same individuals if their fears came true and, if not, what happened instead.
 We’re happy to say, 100% had the opposite experience.
-A common theme emerged again – acceptance; now I’m a part of something, no judgments, understood, and support.
+A common theme emerged again: acceptance; “now I’m a part of something,” no judgments, understood, and support.

-Addiction is a battle that is tough to fight alone, being surrounded by individuals who can or may try to understand how you are thinking/feeling can be a huge comfort.
+Addiction is a battle that is tough to fight alone.
+Being surrounded by individuals who can or may try to understand how you are thinking/feeling can be a huge comfort.

 While peer-to-peer therapy can be very effective for moral support, it’s also crucial to have professionals treating your loved ones.
 Our experienced staff are all certified addiction counselors, many of whom are Doctoral and Master’s level clinicians.
-In addition, we have a number of individuals on our team who have had personal experiences with substance abuse allowing for clients to relate with them on a deeper level.
+In addition, we have a number of individuals on our team who have had personal experiences with substance abuse, allowing for patients to relate with them on a deeper level.